 We are home building several Revolutionary era black powder Naval cannons and need help with the hardware.
 Until now we have been painting the metal with black spray paint.
 We would like to have a better way to apply a long lasting black color.
 The parts are mostly nuts, bolts, pins,washers, and rings that can be purchased at any hardware store.
 We have thought that if we could strip off the zinc coating we may consider using quantities of black gun blue.
 This is a hobby project and the quantity of parts are very small.

 After reading www.finishing. com it is apparent that I am looking for trouble if I get involved with some of the more caustic solutions.

 I would appreciate any suggestions.Richard H [last name deleted for privacy by Editor]

 To what scale are you building these cannon?
 Is the black paint not lasting long enough, or are you trying to find a faster way to blacken the parts?
 How are you blackening the cannon, presumably a cast iron?
-I had some limited success plating zinc plated screws with a copper solution (letter 064), then forming an antique brass by heating the part.
+I had some limited success plating zinc plated screws with a copper solution (topic 64), then forming an antique brass by heating the part.
 The finish is very close to an aged cast iron cooking pot, but believe me, this is not an easy way, if you don't like electroplating for electroplating.

 Falls Township, Pennsylvania